gvsakash3/gvsakash3/readme.md

 Hello!
-I'm Akash, a graduate
+I'm Akash, a grad student in Artificial Intelligence (CS) at Northwestern.